vidify/vidify/BUILDING.md

-# Building.md
+# Building
 Building is fully automated with GitHub Actions.
-You can follow the exact steps needed at `.github/workflows/release.yaml`.
-It basically installs the required dependencies and then runs `build_linux.sh` and `build_windows.ps1`.
+All you need to do is run `python build.py`.
+If you find any problems, please [open an issue](https://github.com/vidify/vidify/issues/new).